sagemath/trac_to_gh/Issue 7016.md

 # Issue 7016: Bizarre results when taking the mod of a p-adic number

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7016

 Original creator: jonhanke